realtimclemans/CrisisProfile/README.md

 # CrisisProfile

-An information sharing system for Public Safety Answering Points (PSAPs), first responders, hospitals, and clinics to improve the response to people with mental health disorders
+CrisisProfile is an information sharing system for Public Safety Answering Points (PSAPs), first responders, hospitals, and clinics.
+It is designed to improve the response to people with mental health disorders.